pytexas/pytexas.github.io/input/schedule/index.md

 ---

 <small><a href="https://time.is/compare/0200PM_25_Oct_2020_in_CDT">2:00 PM - 2:30 PM CT</a></small>
+<a href="https://youtu.be/S4TjOnkFLtI" class="btn btn-primary btn-sm">Watch livestream for this talk</a>
 <h2>
 Talk:
 What to Do When the Bug Is in Someone Else's Code